 Here is our review of Google Duo.

 The Android smartphone market is about to get interesting, and we will see evidence of this at Google I/O 2017.
-Android Wear 2.0 is the biggest Android Wear update yet, according to Google, and will make smartwatches more functional and independent than ever before.
-Android Wear 2.0 will bring a new Play Store for Android Wear apps and a new interface.
+Android Wear 2.0 is the biggest Android Wear update yet and will make smartwatches more functional and independent than ever before, at least according to Google.

-Among the improvements is the ability to smart reply from your watch (of course), the introduction of a new dedicated keyboard and handwriting recognition powered by Google's machine learning.
+Android Wear 2.0, which was shown off first at Google I/O in 2016, will bring a new Play Store for Android Wear apps and a new interface, as well as other improvements like the ability to smart reply from your watch, the introduction of a new dedicated keyboard, and handwriting recognition powered by Google's machine learning.

 Despite suggestions that Chrome OS is to be unified with Android, this isn't happening.
 Google's SVP of Android, Chrome OS & Play Hiroshi Lockheimer has denied the rumors of a full OS merger.
 With the hardware lines between devices becoming ever blurrier – the Pixel C is certainly more 'netbook' than earlier Google tablets – Google is likely to keep cross-pollinating with software as well.
 An example of this is that 2017 Chromebooks will be able to run Android apps.

 The autonomous car is another project Google is working on.
-The year 2015 was turbulent, with Google’s prototype getting involved in an accident with injuries for the first time: although that accident, and all subsequent incidents, have been found to be a result of human error.
-The same is still happening with other self-driving cars, like Tesla's.
+2015 was a turbulent year for the company, with Google’s prototype getting involved in an accident with injuries for the first time: although that accident, and all subsequent incidents, were found to be the result of human error.
+The same is still happening with other self-driving cars, such as Tesla.